-The Rick and Morty faithful know what it means to wait for new episodes—and are on familiar turf again, now that the first half of season four is over.
-This might be why the first five episodes leaned so hard into fan service.
+The Rick and Morty faithful know what it means to the first five episodes leaned so hard into fan service.
 But they also elevated the show’s signature blend of juvenile humour and flat-out brilliance.

 Rick finds another odd connection outside the Smith family in “Claw and Hoarder: Special Ricktim’s Morty” (the episode titles this season have been delightfully extra), when he and Morty’s pet dragon, Balthromaw (voiced by Game of Thrones‘ Liam Cunningham), get high and bond over their shared awesomeness.
 Except for the dragon, “bonding” means a literal sharing of souls, something that’s only fun for Rick until the drugs wear off.

 The saddest Rick predicament came in the season opener”Edge of Tomorty: Rick, Die, Repeat””in which he spends most of the episode dead, either communicating through a self-aware hologram or through the cloned bodies of Ricks from other universes after Morty refuses to revive him in his main timeline.
 Rick out of his comfort zone can be entertaining (see: “Pickle Rick”), but choosing this storyline for the first episode after such a long absence really set the tone for what was to come.
 Not only does he die in this one, we’re also shown that he must ask permission before bringing Morty on his adventures.
 For the first time, even Beth’s idiot husband Jerry had more clout than Rick in the Smith household, which is possibly the greatest insult Rick has ever had to put up with.